anggakahaerul/mynotes/README.md

 Happy coding!

 FUNGSI DARI
-Component
+Component :
-Service
+Service : to handle the data
-Module
+Module :
-Models
+Models :
 Routing : to route or direct single page to another component

-Jannick & TutorialsEU